NadavShaked/Applied_Cryptography_Workshop_Last/solana_anchor_smart_contract/README.md

 ### 4. Prove Subscription

-This instruction allows the seller to provide a elastic curve points as proofs (`sigma` and `mu`) to validate the storage subscription (PoR).
+This instruction allows the seller to provide a elliptic curve points as proofs (`sigma` and `mu`) to validate the storage subscription (PoR).
 It updates the escrow account based on the validity of the proof.

 ### 5. Prove Subscription Simulation